ayazhantn/data-engineering-1/README.md

 ![Q1Chart](Term2/visuals/Q1Chart.jpeg)

+"review_comment_messages" column is used for sentiment analysis of the customer's comments on orders.
+Google Cloud Natural Language API is used for sentiment scoring ranging from -1.0 (negative) to 1.0 (positive).
 The bar chart for delivery performance shows that "On-Time" deliveries have higher sentiment scores compared to "Delayed" deliveries.
 This is indication of the on-time deliveries' positive impact on customer satisfaction.
 Therefore, sellers might want to avoid delays which mostly negatively affect the reviews they get.

 Q2.
 Is there a clear seasonal trend in order volume?
 How to promote off-season sales?